K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 picture.
 Enter basic API information

 Enter basic information for the service.
-Name will be the name that will be shown in Marketplace on the "open cloud platform."
+The name will be the name that will be shown in Marketplace on the "open cloud platform."
-Context will be the first path to access the API platform.
+The context will be the first path to access the API platform.
 Select a name that does not exist on the existing API platform and proceed.
-Description is not mandatory for API platforms, but is mandatory for open cloud platforms.
+The description is not mandatory for API platforms but is mandatory for open cloud platforms.

 Register the real API.
-To make it like the specification provided by the Road Name Address Service ([***http://www.juso.go.kr***](http://www.juso.go.kr))he API was set to addrLinkApi.do and the parameter also used the same name.
+To make it like the specification provided by the Road Name Address Service ([***http://www.juso.go.kr***](http://www.juso.go.kr)) the API was set to addrLinkApi.do and the parameter also used the same name.
 Input addrLinkApi.do in the URL Param, select GET, OPTIONS, and then click Add New Resource.
 This creates two APIs: GET and OPTIONS.
 >![api_platform_dorojuso_09]

 picture.
 API Registration

 When you press the Add New Resource button, GET and OPTIONS appear at the bottom of the screen so that you can define each parameter.
 Click GET to expand the screen to enter the parameter in GET.
-For currentPage, countPerPage, enter Data type as integer, and for Parameter type, select query.For keyword, put Data type as String and Parameter type as query.
-All Required as true, and must be selected.
+For currentPage, countPerPage, enter Data type as integer, and for Parameter type, select query.
+For keyword, put Data type as String and Parameter type as a query.
+All Required as true and must be selected.
 >![api_platform_dorojuso_10]

 picture.
 Insert Parameter